jhu-archives-and-manuscripts/aspace_plugin-user_defined_in_basic/README.md

 # user_defined_in_basic
-An ArchivesSpace plugin that displays selected user defined fields in the basic information section
+An ArchivesSpace plugin that displays selected user defined fields in the basic information section.  `/frontend/views/user_defined/_template.html.erb` has also been set to reorder existing UDFs in the UDF section according to JHU needs.

 ## How to install it